 Top level integrated modeling process

 The required data had been developed and recorded and the necessary matrices had been developed in the initial phases of the process.
 The next step was to integrate all the pieces into a single process flow for a complete set of results.
 Model integration consisted of bringing together two distinct elements of analysis.
-The first step was the system analysis being done through the process outlined in Figure X. This was done through the generation of the NOLH, execution of the NOLH in MANA, assessment of the MANA outputs in excel, analyzing the results in MANA and determining the top level metrics to drive the configurations to improve the operational survivability.
-This has been laid out in the preceding sections proving the necessary results.
+The first step was the system analysis being done through the process outlined in Figure X. This was done through the generation of the NOLH, execution of the NOLH in MANA, assessment of the MANA outputs in Excel, analyzing the results in MANA and determining the top level metrics to drive the configurations to improve the operational survivability.
+This has been laid out in the preceding sections, proving the necessary results.